crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 minutes.
 These same problems without using this specific approach can take days or weeks, or go totally unsolved.

-With your enhanced Java knowledge, you can now solve these toughest of all outages in production, and extremely quickly compared to other engineers.
+With your enhanced Java knowledge, you can now solve these toughest of all outages in production, and extremely quickly (particularly, compared to other engineers who are unfamiliar with this technique.)
-This is one critical skill, as otherwise the reputational risk to the business of outages can be enormous.
+This is a truly critical skill, due to the enormous reputational risk to the business created by major, and long, outages.
 Examples of this include running major cloud services, or major financial systems in the cloud, where minutes of outages are measured in millions